ToasterTechHelp/Dengi/README.md

 The LLM agents now receive an abridged repository tree (up to two directory levels) pulled via the GitHub App credentials before proposing a fix, which helps them pick the right paths even when they have not seen the code before.

+When an error does not include explicit file paths, the workflow automatically pulls both backend *and* frontend “hot spot” files (even if the log came from just one container) and places their contents under `[RELEVANT FILE CONTENTS]` in the LLM prompt.
+Specialists use those snippets to emit the full updated file contents for each edit, which avoids bad diffs and ensures `git apply` never needs to guess about context.

 Example usage:

 ```python